 What to Consider When Choosing the Best Tree Swing

 Tree swings are made of various materials that offer durability and comfort.
-Some are most common in specific types of swings, while others are more universal.
+Some materials are most common in specific types of swings, while others are more universal.

-- High-quality disc and platform tree swing models typically incorporate tubular steel frames and heavy-duty oxford fabric.
+- High-quality disc and platform tree-swing models typically incorporate tubular steel frames and heavy-duty oxford fabric.

 - Metal chains are tough and can support considerable weight, but the moving links may pinch fingers.

-Weight & User Capacity
+Weight and User Capacity

 - Larger disc swings hold one adult or several small children comfortably.
 They are made with heavy-duty frames and sturdy fabric covers that can hold 600 to 700 pounds or more.

 - A safe anchoring system is crucial for connecting the swing to the branch.
 Straps made of webbing are superior to rope or bolts.
 They protect the branch from abrasion, do not restrict growth when properly secured, and eliminate the need to drill into the wood.
-Look for anchor straps with reinforced, stitched web loops and locking carabiners.
+Look for anchor straps with reinforced stitched web loops and locking carabiners.

 - An enclosed seat and anti-pinch features are important for swings used by babies and toddlers.
 The best swings for babies have harness-style supports for the shoulders and torso.
 A rope or coated chain is the most suitable mounting material to avoid pinched fingers.

 - Adequate rope length entails enough rope to go around the branch, tie a knot, then run below the swing seat and add another knot.
-An easy way to calculate the proper length of rope for safety is to multiply the branch height by 2, and then add 12 feet (4 yards).
+An easy way to calculate the proper length of rope for safety is to multiply the branch height by two, and then add 12 feet (4 yards).